Using a whistle.

 When giving her main meals, prepare her food and as you place the bowl on to the floor and your dog is about to eat, blow the whistle 3 times, short, but loud blasts.
 This will start to build up the association of the sound of the whistle meaning “ah food”.

-Occasionally during the day, (10-12 times), when you are close to your dog and you have her absolute attention and a treat in your hand, (always using high value such as cheese, hot-dog or chopped, cooked chicken), say her name and blow the whistle, peep, peep, peep and immediately give her the treat.
+Occasionally during the day, (5-6 at a time, spread out during the day in batches of 3), when you are close to your dog and you have her absolute attention and a treat in your hand, (always using high value such as cheese, hot-dog or chopped, cooked chicken), say her name and blow the whistle, peep, peep, peep and immediately give her the treat followed by a sincere, “good girl”.
 (Note; there is no obedience involved in this; it is not necessary for her to be in a sit, you need to reward/praise the reaction to the whistle).

 Note.
 Do not rush to implement this when out on a walk or to test the theory, it takes a lot of patience.
 If you transfer the sound of the whistle to outside to soon, you will almost certainly train her to ignore it and therefore lose the positive effect it may have.
 I suggest that you use an Acme gun dog whistle, tuned and pitched for your specific breed of dog available on line, or any good pet shop.
 (Buy more than one, they are easily lost and/or forgotten).